 In Southern France, a log is burned in people's homes from Christmas Eve until New Years Day.
 A long time ago, part of the log was used to make the wedge for the plough as good luck for the coming harvest.

 Another name for this day is Twelfth Day.
 It is the last of the Twelve Days of Christmas, which used to be one long holiday.
-It was the last night of the Feast of Fools 002before the Lord of Misrule had to give up his crown and become themselves once again.
+It was the last night of the Feast of Fools before the Lord of Misrule had to give up his crown and become themselves once again.

 In France it is a time for the whole family to come together at Christmas time to holiday and worship.
 On the eve of Christmas beautifully lit churches and cathedrals, ring out Christmas carols with the church bells.